 Every young rebel seemed to have a copy, including Joe Strummer and his bandmates.
 It was of course the version by Clash on their debut album that turned the track into the predominantly white Punk anthem across the country.

-You can say there is Scratch in every Reggae recording.
+You can feel Scratch in every Reggae recording.